 16. Feed the ducks at Slimbridge Wetlands

-Not too far up the M5 from Bristol are the Slimbridge Wetlands.
+Not too far up the M5 and a great day trip from Bristol are the Slimbridge Wetlands.
 This is a huge nature reserve, specifically catering to birds, ducks and marine life.
 You can watch the birds, feed the ducks or just go for a walk, making this a super relaxing day out away from the busy city atmosphere.

 17. Head to the beach